 For Full Frame Shooters

-The Handevision sits in a nice place in terms of the price for the image quality you get.
+The Kipon sits in a nice place in terms of the price for the image quality you get.
 When they go on sale, these lenses are totally worth it.
-I three lenses for several hundred dollars off and am waiting for more sales to buy more Handevision lenses.
+I three lenses for several hundred dollars off and am waiting for more sales to buy more Kipon lenses.

 For APS-C Shooters

-That being said, no other manual focus native mount compact APS-C lens matches the overall image quality of the IBERIT 35mm that is also as small and as light as this this lens is.
-For how I shoot, it’s perfect, I can use it for landscapes and street and it’s very easy to carry around.
+That being said, no other manual focus native mount compact APS-C lens matches the overall image quality of the IBERIT 35mm which is also as small and as light as this lens is.
+For how I shoot, it’s perfect, I can use it for landscapes and streets and it’s very easy to carry around.